Lucian Pintilie

 Lucian Pintilie ([lutʃiˈan pintiˈli.e]; 9 November 1933 – 16 May 2018) was a Romanian theatre, film, and opera director, as well as screenwriter.
 His career in theatre, opera, film and television has gained him international recognition.

-Early life
+Biography

-Pintilie was born in 1933 in Tarutina, at the time in Cetatea Albă County, Kingdom of Romania.
+Pintilie was born in 1933 in Tarutino, at the time in Cetatea Albă County, Kingdom of Romania.
+After attending the Cantemir Vodă and Ion Luca Caragiale high schools in Bucharest, he graduated from the Institute of Theater and Cinematographic Art in Bucharest.
+He died in Bucharest at age 84 and was buried in the city's Bellu Cemetery.

 Theatre

 Romania

-From 1960 to 1972, Pintilie was resident director at the Bulandra Theatre in Bucharest, Romania.
+From 1960 to 1972, Pintilie was resident director at the Bulandra Theatre in Bucharest.
 His productions there included George Bernard Shaw's Cesar and Cleopatra, Lorraine Hansberry's A Place in the Sun, William Saroyan's My Heart's in the Highlands, Max Frisch's Biedermann and the Firebugs, Nikolai Gogol's Inspector General and Anton Chekhov's Cherry Orchard.
 He also directed the Romanian classic comedy Carnival Scenes by Ion Luca Caragiale, which won the 1967 Prize for the best direction and best production at the National festival of theatre in Romania.